jmmcd/jmmcd.github.com/_posts/2022-12-16-ai-wicked-problems-blood-sweat-and-tears.md

 But other cases are different.
 For example, there is the story of the old mechanic ([one version](https://www.buzzmaven.com/old-engineer-hammer-2/), [more versions](https://www.snopes.com/fact-check/know-where-man/)), which goes like this:

-    A customer brings their car to the old mechanic.
-He listens to the engine for a minute, then taps it with a hammer, and the problem is fixed.
-The bill is $100.
+> A customer brings their car to the old mechanic.
+He listens to the engine for a minute, then taps it with a hammer, and the problem is fixed.The bill is $100.
 The customer is outraged and demands an itemized bill.
+>

-    * Tapping the engine: $5
+> * Tapping the engine: $5
-    * Knowing where: $95.
+> * Knowing where: $95.

 Now the real point is that knowing where to tap isn't as easy as it looks: you have to put in a lot of effort to make it look, eventually, easy.
 The story works because it plays with our concept of effort and reward.
 The mechanic's real effort, which deserves financial reward, is *displaced*: it is in his years of training and experience.